 When and where is commencement?

-CCBC's 2020 Commencement ceremony takes place 1:30 p.m.
-Sunday, May 31 on the Essex campus.
+CCBC's 2023 Commencement ceremony will take place at 1:30 p.m.
+Sunday, June 4 at CCBC Essex.
 The ceremony will be held beneath the graduation tent on the multipurpose field.

 How do I get there?
 Where do I park?